-Amy is the Region Collaborative Manager for the Local Media Project.
-She oversees local collaborations in the West and parts of the Midwest.
-She is a graduate of the University of Utah and has more than 30 years of experience as a journalist for newspapers and magazines.
-Amy spent a little more than a year as the digital editor at The Salt Lake Tribune, helping it transition to a nonprofit news organization.
-Before that, she worked for 23 years The Durango Herald in Durango, Colo.
-She started out as a reporter and eventually became executive editor.
+Amy oversees local collaborations in the West and parts of the Midwest.
+She has more than 30 years of experience as a journalist for newspapers and magazines.
+Amy spent a little more than a year as the digital editor at The Salt Lake Tribune.
+Before that, she was executive editor at The Durango Herald in Durango, Colo.
 She oversaw the company's three general interest newspapers; a weekly alternative magazine, which she founded; and a quarterly outdoor recreation magazine.
-She is a Knight-Wallace Fellow Class of '17 at the University of Michigan, where she spent a year studying the future of local news.
+She is a Knight-Wallace Fellow Class of '17 at the University of Michigan.

 Mark is a journalist whose work in recent years has focused on long-form solutions narratives about community violence prevention and other aspects of criminal justice policy.
 He has written for The Atlantic, Longreads, The New York Times, The Trace, Politico Magazine, Slate, and others.
-Based in upstate New York’s Finger Lakes region, near his Rochester, New York, hometown, he has been a reporter and editor at daily, weekly, monthly, and online publications in New York City, Dallas, and Houston and he also taught magazine journalism full-time at Syracuse University’s Newhouse School.
-He is a longtime member of Investigative Reporters & Editors, is a board member of Criminal Justice Journalists, and is a contributor to The Crime Report, published at the John Jay College of Criminal Justice.
+Based near his Rochester, New York, hometown, he has been a reporter and editor at daily, weekly, monthly, and online publications in New York City, Dallas, and Houston and he also taught magazine journalism full-time at Syracuse University’s Newhouse School.
 He earned his master’s from the University of Missouri School of Journalism.

 Sonja Petrovic comes to SJN from Imagine Better, a non-profit specializing in using storytelling and ritual in activism.
 While at Imagine Better, she worked on campaigns as lighthearted as a Star Wars-themed Teacher Appreciation holiday to ones as serious as Heroes Wear Vests, which sought to bring recognition to exploited port drivers in LA and Long Beach.
 She holds a master's in English from Brooklyn College.
 In her spare time, she can be found writing, baking, and making mixtapes, like it’s still the nineties.

-Alane Presswood earned her doctorate in Rhetoric and Public Culture from Ohio University in 2017.
-Before joining SJN, she spent seven years as a university instructor in Communication Studies and worked as a freelance public speaking consultant.
-She recently published her first book, Food Blogs, Postfeminism, and the Communication of Expertise: Digital Domestics.
+Alane (Lanie) Presswood earned her doctorate in Rhetoric and Public Culture from Ohio University in 2017.
+Before joining SJN, she spent seven years as a university instructor and worked as a freelance public speaking consultant.
+She published her first book, Food Blogs, Postfeminism, and the Communication of Expertise: Digital Domestics, in 2019.
 Alane lives in Brooklyn, NY with her small dog Ruby, and when not engaged in discussions on higher education and/or best communication practices, she enjoys loose leaf tea, rollerblading, Russian literature, and soapy teen dramas on television.

 Alice Quinn comes to SJN from a community-based energy efficiency non-profit and has a background in film production.
 She's organized national grassroots screenings of the Emmy-winning / Oscar-Nominated documentary film GASLAND, and worked on the production of the film, GASLAND II.
 From there, Alice has worked on social issue documentaries and fiction projects alike and is passionate about storytelling, social and environmental justice, sustainability, and community building.
 She holds a BA in Social Thought and Political Economy from University of Massachusetts, Amherst.

-Jennifer is a sociologist and research consultant based out of San Diego, CA. She received her PhD in Sociology from Northwestern University and teaches courses on social problems, gender & sexuality, and social movements, as well as more technical courses on social science research methods and statistics.
-Some of her main research projects and publications have looked at the impact of social policies aimed at increasing women’s representation in national governments, the economic and social legacies of colonialism, and political tolerance in a global perspective.
-As a research and data analyst, Jenn has supported projects dealing with human trafficking, violence against women, international LGBTQI activism, culturally competent approaches to humanitarian re-building in conflict zones, and labor organizing in the United States.
-She is a self-professed ‘data nerd’ and is passionate about using her technical skills to create tools that foster community building and engage people to support one another.
+Jenn is a sociologist and research consultant based out of San Diego, CA. She earned her doctorate in Sociology from Northwestern University and teaches courses on social problems, gender & sexuality, and social movements, as well as more technical courses on research methods and statistics.
+Jenn has supported projects dealing with human trafficking, violence against women, international LGBTQI activism, culturally competent approaches to humanitarian re-building in conflict zones, and labor organizing in the United States.
+She is a self-professed ‘data nerd’ and is passionate about using her technical skills to support empathetic and inclusive community building.

-Alec Saelens is passionate about aligning editorial and business objectives behind public service journalism.
-He leads a project that will help endangered local newsrooms do solutions journalism and develop revenue streams around that reporting approach.
-Before coming to SJN, he worked as a researcher for the Membership Puzzle Project (MPP), publishing articles about media governance models and engagement strategies.
-As part of the Membership in News Fund, he coached The Devil Strip (Akron, OH) in their transition towards a cooperative model.
-Alec is a co-founder of The Bristol Cable, the UK’s pioneering local media cooperative launched in 2014, where he worked as a journalist and operations coordinator until 2018.
+Alec is passionate about helping newsrooms align editorial and business objectives to serve their communities in a sustainable way.
+He researches and provides guidance for leveraging solutions journalism to generate revenue.
+Before coming to SJN, he worked as a researcher and coach for the Membership Puzzle Project (MPP).
+He is a co-founder of The Bristol Cable, the UK’s pioneering local media cooperative launched in 2014, where he worked as a journalist and operations coordinator until 2018.
 He also worked as an analyst for NewsGuard, a company reviewing information websites based on their reliability and transparency.

 Linda Shaw works with newsrooms on solutions-focused reporting on elections, democracy and education.
 As editorial director, she also works to expand and improve the support SJN offers its growing network of newsrooms.
 Before SJN, Linda worked at The Seattle Times, where she oversaw Education Lab, an initiative that rigorously examines promising approaches to education’s toughest problems.
 Linda has worked as a reporter and an editor, mostly at The Seattle Times and mostly on coverage of public schools.
 In 2008, she was named beat reporter of the year for large newspapers by the Education Writers Association and in 2011-12, she was a Spencer Education fellow at Columbia University.
 In 2016, she helped create a multimedia project on race called “Under Our Skin.”